spectrocloud/librarium/docs/docs-content/automation/palette-sdk/list-clusters-sdk.md

 ## List Palette Clusters

-1. Open a terminal window and create a folder to store your Go source code.
+1. Open a terminal window and create a folder for you Go repository.

     ```bash
     mkdir sdk-example